agorelick/cancer_genomics_workshop/README.md

 1. What does raw Next Generation Sequencing data look like?

 ```
-# view the first 10 lines of the compressed data
+# view the first 10 lines of compressed data
 head -10 fastq/N_R1.fastq.gz

 # view the first 10 lines of uncompressed data